-Despite lockdown rules being slowly eased and responsible, socially distanced day trips from London being back on the agenda, we’re still a way off being allowed to leave our homes for an overnight stay.
-According to the government, right now ‘essential travel does not include visits to second homes, campsites, caravan parks or similar, whether for isolation purposes or holidays.
-People must remain in their primary residence.’
+Despite lockdown rules being slowly eased and responsible, socially distanced day trips from London being put on the agenda in May, holidays in the UK had been banned since lockdown came into effect in March.
+Previous guidance had stated that ‘essential travel does not include visits to second homes, campsites, caravan parks or similar, whether for isolation purposes or holidays.
+People must remain in their primary residence...
+Leaving your home – the place you live – to stay at another home for a holiday or other purpose is not allowed.’

-Plenty of accommodation providers around the UK, from hotels to cabins, campsites to treehouses, are looking to this early July date with optimism – as are plenty of Londoners keen to escape the city when lockdown is eventually lifted.
+Plenty of accommodation providers around the UK, from hotels to cabins, campsites to treehouses, had been looking to July 4 with optimism since the government unveiled its ‘Plan to Rebuild’ – as were plenty of Londoners keen to escape the city.

-Over the last week, booking enquiries have more than doubled for accommodation site Sawday’s, while Canopy & Stars, which specialises in remote and off-grid stays, has seen a jump in searches for their properties too.
-Both of these sites are now taking new bookings from July 4, but expecting more of a lift in UK travel from August onwards.
+Booking enquiries had more than doubled for accommodation site Sawday’s, while Canopy & Stars, which specialises in remote and off-grid stays, saw a jump in searches for their properties too over recent weeks.
+Both of these sites are taking new bookings from July 4, but expecting more of a lift in UK travel from August onwards.

-What will we be looking for when restrictions are finally lifted?
+What will we be looking for in a UK holiday in summer 2020?
 Canopy & Stars say space is one of the main things, with 70 percent of people they recently surveyed looking for self-catering and self-check-in.
 Also high up on our wishlists right now?
 Cleanliness of properties (obvs) and flexibility around booking, in case any planned holidays can’t go ahead.

-Booking site Cool Camping is also poised for sleeping under canvas to be allowed from early July, but prepared for it not to happen.
-It’s allowing customers to book with a 20 percent deposit and then move the booking date for up to 18 months if the restrictions don’t lift as expected or are later reinstated.
+Booking site Cool Camping is also poised for sleeping under canvas to be allowed from early July, but it’s allowing customers to book with a 20 percent deposit and then move the booking date for up to 18 months if the restrictions are later reinstated.

 Venturing out of London for a socially distanced stroll?
 Here are some of our favourite countryside walks.